What Size Welding Gas Cylinder for MIG or TIG? Argon|CO2

-As with any new hobby, you may have no idea how much welding you'll do—let alone how much gas you'll go through.
-But you'd like to have some sense of how long MIG gas will last before deciding on cylinder size.
+If you’re new to MIG or TIG welding, you may have no idea how much welding you’ll do—let alone how much welding gas you’ll go through.

 You’re only a quick read away from knowing what size welding gas cylinder to choose.